pavitranew/session-3/readme.md

 });
 ```

-The find method returns a cursor (A Mongo Object) that probably doesn’t make much sense when you console.log it out.
+The find method returns a cursor (A Mongo Object) that probably doesn’t make much sense when you `console.log` it out.

-Yet this cursor object contains all entries from our database.
+This cursor object contains all entries from our database.
 It also contains a bunch of other properties and methods that allow us to work with data easily.
-One such method is the toArray method.
+One such method is the `toArray` method.

-The toArray method takes in a callback function that allows us to do stuff with entries we retrieved from MongoLab.
+The `toArray` method takes in a callback function that allows us to do stuff with entries we retrieved from MongoLab.
 Let’s try doing a console.log() for the results and see what we get!

 ```js
 app.get('/', (req, res) => {